If you could take six months to a year off your job and return with the same pay and benefits, would you?

 It’s easy to see how a sabbatical would be great for employees.
 People would have time to pursue their interests, focus on their passions, create something, or learn new things.
 Some would spend the time traveling the world, learning more about other cultures and our shared history.
 Others would focus on self-improvement and take classes that will increase their understanding of how things work.
 The possibilities are endless.

 It’s harder to identify ways this massive perk would help companies.
 Still, if you look beyond the finances, you will find many reasons businesses should consider offering it.

 Here’s how offering a sabbatical can help achieve this and be a win-win for both employee and employer.

-The biggest advantage for both employees and employers is that a sabbatical can help prevent burnout.
-Knowing you can take an extended break without having it affect your job security would be an amazing weight off an employee’s shoulders.
-Having a workforce that isn’t suffering from severe burnout would help a company be as productive as possible.
-Burnout is bad for everyone.
-Giving hard-working employees a much-needed, extended break would be a huge step towards alleviating it.
+The most significant advantage for both employees and employers is that a sabbatical can help prevent burnout.
+Knowing you can take an extended break without affecting your job security would be a giant weight off an employee’s shoulders.

 Recruit and Retain the Best Employees

 Retention goes hand in hand with loyalty.
-Employees who care about their company are more willing to stay.
-Employees who know they can take an extended break will also be more willing to stay.
-This, in turn, will reduce overhead in hiring and training costs.
+Employees who care about their company are more likely to stay with it.
+Employees who know they can take an extended break will be more inclined to stay when approaching burnout.
+Employee retention reduces overhead in hiring and training.

 Changing Our Work Culture on Sabbatical Leave

-Let’s have the opportunity to actually enjoy our lives!
+Let’s fight for the opportunity to enjoy our lives!